Mahendra-5/DataAnalysis/README.md

 select * from dbo.[combined_file]
 where DayDiff = 0 and HrDiff = 0 and MinDiff = 0 and SecDiff =0
 ```
-We need to delete the rows where HoursDifference, MinutesDifference and SecondsDifference are all zeroes
+We need to delete the rows where HoursDifference, MinutesDifference, and SecondsDifference are all zeroes
 because there is no use where the rider did not even use the bicycle for even 1 minute.

 ```sql